DelaiKus/crypto-forge/README.md

 ### Typical workflow

 1. Launch the CryptoForge macOS app.
-2. Add an exchange profile (**“Add Maker”**) and configure API credentials.
+2. Choose an exchange from the list (**“Add Maker”**).
-3. Pick an endpoint from the sidebar and build a request in the Request Builder.
+3. Pick an endpoint from the sidebar and build a request in the Request Builder (full request is pre-defined, fill the required fields).
 4. Send the request and inspect the response.
 5. Switch to the Adapter Generator, select the same maker and generate a Go adapter.
 6. Open the generated package in the embedded IDE, or consume it from `adapters_export/<maker>/` in your own services.